 16) I write in a diary every day, and I've done it since I was in first grade.
 I'm now on my 63rd.

-17) I have never seen a musical in person.
-You know this from my bucket list, but let's pretend, shall we?
-It's a terrible tragedy, really, one that I ought to mend someday.
-I watch movies of musicals, but I never see them for real.
-I've seen plays, and even one opera, when I was forced to, but never a musical.
+17) I have never seen a musical live and in person.
+You know this from my bucket list, but hey.
+It's a terrible tragedy, one that I ought to mend someday.
+I watch movies of musicals.
+I've seen plays, and even one opera, when I was forced to.
+But never a live musical.

 18) I try not to drink milk or water.
-Totally anti-health, but I just can't stand how tasteless they are.
+I just can't stand how tasteless they are.

 19) I'm gluten-intolerant.
-Funny, how that hasn't come up yet... well, I guess it did in a College 101 post, but we'll ignore that.
+Funny how that hasn't come up yet... well, I guess it did in a College 101 post, but we'll ignore that.
 It's connected to the fibromyalgia, and it makes eating here at ASU very difficult, not in the least because of my related carb addiction.
-I actually have areas on my fingernails that are thicker from where I was at home.
+You can actually tell when I've been home based off of the variable thickness of my fingernails.

 21) I'm one of those friends who gives love life advice but hasn't actually been in a relationship.

-22) I like Star Wars, along with all the other crazy fantasy/sci-fi novels I'm crazy about.
+22) I like Star Wars, similarly to all the fantasy/sci-fi novels I'm crazy about.
 It's my style.

 23) The only celebrity I've ever been compared to is Gennifer Goodwin, the one who plays Snow White on Once Upon a Time.
 I was told I'm a blond version of her.
 I'm not sure how accurate that is, but I feel complimented.

 24) I have awful vision.
-I used to wear glasses, but I was a dang ugly kid there, so now I wear contacts.
+I used to wear glasses, but they didn't suit me, so now I wear contacts.
 I will never wear glasses again, ever, if I can help it.
 I need corrective help pretty bad, though, because before I first got glasses, in first grade, I actually thought people's eyes were black holes.
-Boy, was that a surprise!
+Boy, was it a surprise to realize otherwise!

 25) I sing in my room all the time, as loudly and happily as that kind of thing warrants.
-It annoys my family to death, when I'm at home.
-At college, there's no one to hear, and I am happy and free.
+It annoys my family to death when I'm at home.
+At college, there's no one to hear, and I am freeeeeee.